 move toward, later in their career, in the first riffs of the song.

-reminding me of Dark Angel, without the lethality.
-There seems to be an odd reverb on the vocals, but it still works well
+almost reminding me of Dark Angel, without the lethality.
+There seems to be an odd reverb on the vocals, but it still works

-of Death Metal history.
-It is light years behind earlier demos from Morbid and Mefisto, but it was a good start for a band
+piece of death metal history.
+It is light years behind earlier demos from Morbid and Mefisto, but it was a good start for

-that would go on to cement its legacy as one of the most influential in the Swedish Death Metal scene.
+a band that would go on to cement its legacy as one of the most influential in the Swedish death metal scene.